sabvillainy/rock-paper-scissors/README.md

 This class handles reading from and writing to the save file.
 It ensures that the scores are saved and loaded correctly.

 ## Save File
-The scores are saved in a file named save-file.txt.
+The scores are will be saved in a text file named `save-file.txt`.
 The file contains the following information:

 `You: [userScore]`